zhuoyachen526/CS410Project_WestCoast/README.md

+# CS-410 Course Project
-# CS-410 Course Project:  Spotify Sentiment Analsys (Recommender and models comparison
+# Spotify Sentiment Analsys (Recommender and models comparison)

 1. find your user id
 go to the spotify profile webpage and check the webpage address. https://open.spotify.com/user/****